Amenemhat III

 Amenemhat III (Ancient Egyptian: Ỉmn-m-hꜣt meaning 'Amun is at the forefront'), also known as Amenemhet III, was a pharaoh of ancient Egypt and the sixth king of the Twelfth Dynasty of the Middle Kingdom.
 He was elevated to throne as co-regent by his father Senusret III, with whom he shared the throne as the active king for twenty years.
 During his reign, Egypt attained its cultural and economic zenith of the Middle Kingdom.

 The aggressive military and domestic policies of Senusret III, which re-subjugated Nubia and wrested power from the nomarchs, allowed Amenemhat III to inherit a stable and peaceful Egypt.
 He directed his efforts towards an extensive building program with particular focus on Faiyum.
 Here he dedicated a temple to Sobek, a chapel to Renenutet, erected two colossal statues of himself in Biahmu, and contributed to excavation of Lake Moeris.
 He built for himself two pyramids at Dahshur and Hawara, becoming the first pharaoh since Sneferu in the Fourth Dynasty to build more than one.
 Near to his Hawara pyramid is a pyramid for his daughter Neferuptah.
 To acquire resources for the building program, Amenemhat III exploited the quarries of Egypt and the Sinai for turquoise and copper.
 Other exploited sites includes the schist quarries at Wadi Hammamat, amethyst from Wadi el-Hudi, fine limestone from Tura, alabaster from Hatnub, red granite from Aswan, and diorite from Nubia.
 A large corpus of inscriptions attest to the activities at these sites, particularly at Serabit el-Khadim.
 There is scant evidence of military expeditions during his reign, though a small one is attested at Kumma in his ninth regnal year.
 He also sent a handful of expeditions to Punt.

-In total, Amenemhat III reigned for at least 45 years, though a papyrus mentioning a 46th year likely belongs to his reign as well.
+Amenemhat III reigned for at least 45 years, though a papyrus fragment from El-Lahun mentioning a 46th year probably dates to his reign as well.
 Toward the end of his reign he instituted a co-regency with Amenemhat IV, as recorded in a rock inscription from Semna in Nubia, which equates regnal year 1 of Amenemhat IV to regnal year 44 or 46–48 of Amenemhat III.
 Sobekneferu later succeeded Amenemhat IV as the last ruler of the Twelfth Dynasty.